maximeraafat/maximeraafat.github.io/pages/about.md

 Curious for more?
 Check out my [**Projects**](/projects) or my [**Creative Blog**](/blog), where I share my favorite homemade creations!
 {:style="text-align: justify"}

 Had enough?
-Then definitely give [Kurzgesagt](https://www.youtube.com/inanutshell){:target="_blank"} a look, a fantastic YouTube channel that breaks down scientific topics with engaging storytelling.
+Then definitely give [Kurzgesagt](https://www.youtube.com/inanutshell){:target="_blank"} a look!
+They are one of my favorite YouTube channels and do an excellent job breaking down complex scientific topics through engaging storytelling.
 {:style="text-align: justify"}

 <div class="row">